Skip to main content

 After you have hired your lawyer, he or she will begin putting your case together.
 This includes:

-• Interviewing you about the accident and any pertinent or relevant information
+• Interviewing you about the accident and any pertinent information

 • Obtaining any police reports or other similar evidence